Fructose: structure, food sources, metabolism & health impact

 Glucose and intestinal absorption of fructose

-The ability of the intestine to absorb fructose is saturable and ranges, in a healthy adult, from about 5 g to more than 50 g.
-Furthermore, it is influenced by the presence of glucose in the intestinal lumen.[14]
+The ability of the intestine to absorb fructose is saturable and ranges, in a healthy adult, from about 5 grams to more than 50 grams.
+Furthermore, it is influenced by the presence of glucose in the intestinal lumen.[25]

-When fruit sugar is ingested alone, it is not absorbed very efficiently and, under physiological conditions, the symptoms of its malabsorption occur in a dose-dependent manner, starting from about 12 g load.
-However, the intake of fructose alone is quite rare, as it is normally ingested, for example, with sucrose or, at meals, with starch, a polysaccharide made up by glucose units.
+When fruit sugar is ingested alone, it is not absorbed very efficiently and, under physiological conditions, malabsorption symptoms appear in a dose-dependent manner, starting from a load of about 12 grams.
+However, the intake of fructose alone is quite rare, as it is normally ingested, for example, with sucrose or, during meals, with starch, a polysaccharide made up by glucose units.

 Gastrointestinal side-effects of unabsorbed fructose

-Unabsorbed fructose causes an increase in the intraluminal osmotic pressure in the distal part of the small intestine and in the colon, which draws fluid into the lumen.[11]
+Unabsorbed fructose increases the intraluminal osmotic pressure in the distal part of the small intestine and in the colon, drawing fluid into the lumen.[28]

-Furthermore, like fibers, resistant starch and significant amounts of undigested or unabsorbed sugars, once in the colon, it can be fermented anaerobically by the bacteria of the gut microbiota, which is part of the larger human microbiota.
-All this leads to an excessive production of gas, such as methane, carbon dioxide and hydrogen, and short-chain fatty acids, namely, fatty acids whose carbon chain length is between two and six atoms, that is, acetic acid, propionic acid, butyric acid and caproic acid.
-In the intestine, the major short-chain fatty acids produced are acetic, propionic, butyric acids, in an approximate molar ratio of 60:20:20.
-Many of these bacterial metabolites can affect intestinal motility and cause various gastrointestinal symptoms, such as feelings of malaise, bloating, stomachache, and diarrhea, to which, of course, the net flow of water in the intestinal lumen, due to the presence of unabsorbed fructose, also concurs.[10]
+In the intestine, the major short-chain fatty acids produced are acetic, propionic, butyric acids, in an approximate molar ratio of 60:20:20.[29]
+Many of these bacterial metabolites can affect intestinal motility and cause various gastrointestinal symptoms, such as bloating, stomach ache, diarrhea, and a general feeling of malaise.
+Of course, the net flow of water into the intestinal lumen, due to the presence of unabsorbed fructose, also contributes to these effects.[30]

 Blood fructose levels

-• in peripheral circulation, its plasma levels can acutely increase up to 10 folds, reaching values of 0.2-0.5 mM, therefore always in the micromolar range, and return to fasting levels within two hours;
+• in peripheral circulation, plasma fructose levels can acutely increase up to tenfold, reaching values of 0.2–0.5 mM, therefore always in the micromolar range, and return to fasting levels within two hours;[31]

-• in portal circulation, its plasma concentration can reach the low millimolar range.[10]
+• in portal circulation, plasma concentration can reach the low millimolar range.[32]

-Therefore, there is a high concentration gradient of fructose between the blood reaching and leaving the liver, which means that the liver, and also the pancreas, is exposed to higher fructose concentrations than non-splanchnic organs, such as heart, skeletal muscle and brain.[15]
+Therefore, there is a steep concentration gradient of fructose between the blood entering and leaving the liver.
+This means that the liver, as well as the pancreas, is exposed to higher fructose concentrations than non-splanchnic organs such as the heart, skeletal muscle, and brain.[19]

 Differences in blood levels of fructose and glucose

-In the portal circulation, fructose concentration is much lower than that of glucose, which is equal to about 5.5 mM.
-This arises from differences in the intestinal absorption rate and hepatic clearance of the two monosaccharides.[5]
+In the portal circulation, fructose concentration is much lower than that of glucose, which is approximately 5.5 mM.
+This difference arises from variations in intestinal absorption rate and hepatic clearance between the two monosaccharides.[33]

-In the small intestine, fructose is absorbed at a slower rate than glucose.[15]
-This may be due, as previously seen, to the low activity of GLUT5 and GLUT2 towards it, and to the fact that it is absorbed from the intestine into the plasma by passive transport systems.
+In the small intestine, fructose is absorbed at a slower rate than glucose.[19]
+This may be due, as previously seen, to the low activity of GLUT5 and GLUT2 towards fructose, and to the fact that its absorption into the plasma occurs via passive transport systems.

-Hepatic clearance of fructose is much more efficient than that of glucose.
-In fact, the liver, which is the main site for its metabolism, is able:
+Hepatic clearance of fructose is significantly more efficient than that of glucose.
+The liver, which is the primary site of fructose metabolism, is able to:

-• to extract about 50-70 percent of an oral fructose load from the portal blood, whereas it extracts only 15-30 percent of an oral glucose load;
+• extract approximately 50–70% of an oral fructose load from the portal blood, whereas it extracts only 15–30% of an oral glucose load;

-• to return its plasma concentration to fasting levels within two hours after an oral load.
+• return plasma fructose concentration to fasting levels within two hours after ingestion.

-The kidneys also contribute to the clearance of the monosaccharide, although to a lesser extent than the liver, with about 20%.[5]
+The kidneys also contribute to fructose clearance, albeit to a lesser extent than the liver, accounting for approximately 20%.[33]

 Hepatic fructolysis

-The major sites for the metabolism of fructose, or fructolysis, are the liver, and, to a lesser extent, small intestine and kidneys.[30]
-This is due to the presence in these sites of the enzymes necessary for the metabolism of the monosaccharide, namely, fructokinase (EC 2.7.1.4), fructose 1-phosphate aldolase or aldolase B (EC 4.1.2.13), and triose kinase or triokinase(EC 2.7.1.28).
-These enzymes catalyze its conversion into intermediates of glycolysis and gluconeogenesis, namely, glyceraldehyde 3-phosphate and dihydroxyacetone phosphate.[19]
+The major sites of fructose metabolism, or fructolysis, are the liver, and to a lesser extent, small intestine and kidneys.[7]
+This is due to the presence of specific enzymes required for its metabolism, namely, fructokinase (EC 2.7.1.4), fructose 1-phosphate aldolase or aldolase B (EC 4.1.2.13), and triose kinase or triokinase(EC 2.7.1.28).
+These enzymes catalyze the conversion of the monosaccharide into glycolytic and gluconeogenic intermediates, namely glyceraldehyde 3-phosphate and dihydroxyacetone phosphate.[10]

-Once inside the hepatocyte, fructose is phosphorylated to fructose 1-phosphate, in a reaction catalyzed by fructokinase, at the expense of one ATP.
+Once inside the hepatocyte, fructose is phosphorylated to fructose 1-phosphate by fructokinase, in a reaction that consumes one molecule of ATP.

 Fructose + ATP → Fructose 1-phosphate + ADP + H+

-Fructokinase is characterized by a low Km for fructose, equal to about 0.5 mM, and can rapidly phosphorylate the monosaccharide.
-On the other hand, fruit sugar is a poor substrate for glucokinase (EC 2.7.1.2), for which the enzyme has an affinity about 20 times lower than that for glucose.
-Finally, the enzyme, unlike hexokinase and phosphofructokinase 1, does not respond to the energy charge of the cell.[10]
+Fructokinase has a low Km for fructose, around 0.5 mM, and can rapidly phosphorylate the monosaccharide.
+By contrast, fructose is a poor substrate for glucokinase (EC 2.7.1.2), which has an affinity for it about 20 times lower than for glucose.
+Furthermore, unlike hexokinase and phosphofructokinase-1, fructokinase activity is not regulated by the energy status of the cell.[18]

-Unlike mammalian fructokinase, plant fructokinase phosphorylates fructose at the 6-position to form fructose 6-phosphate, similarly to the bacterial enzyme.[26]
+Unlike mammalian enzyme, plant fructokinase phosphorylates fructose at the 6-position to form fructose 6-phosphate, similar to the bacterial enzyme.[34]

-Phosphorylation traps the monosaccharide inside the cell, activates it for its further metabolism, and, keeping its cytosolic concentration low, favors its facilitated diffusion into the cell.[19]
+Phosphorylation serves to trap the monosaccharide inside the cell, activate it for further metabolism, and, by lowering its cytosolic concentration, facilitate its continued uptake via facilitated diffusion.[19]

 Fructose 1-phosphate → Dihydroxyacetone phosphate + Glyceraldehyde

-While dihydroxyacetone phosphate is an intermediate of glycolysis and gluconeogenesis, glyceraldehyde must be phosphorylated to glyceraldehyde 3-phosphate in order to enter the glycolytic or gluconeogenic pathway.
-The reaction is catalyzed by triose kinase, at the expense of one ATP.[19]
+While dihydroxyacetone phosphate is an intermediate of glycolysis and gluconeogenesis, glyceraldehyde must be phosphorylated to glyceraldehyde 3-phosphate to enter these metabolic pathway.
+This reaction is catalyzed by triose kinase and also requires ATP.[10]

 Glyceraldehyde + ATP → Glyceraldehyde 3-phosphate + ADP + H+